REGnosys/rosetta-code-generators/python/README.md

-# ISDA CDM Python Implementation
+# Rune Python Generator

 This repository contains both a Python CDM implementation and the code to generate the package from Regnosys' [Rune](https://github.com/finos/rune-dsl) specifications.

-The Python package can both deserialize CDM into objects and serialize objects with a caveat.
-Ingestion of CDM flattens any use of metadata abstraction and, as a result, serialized CDM will not match a source which makes use of metadata objects.

 The implementation follows the same approach as those completed for other languages such as C# in that it does not include the complete scope of functionality available in the Java implementation.

-The Python package supports CDM version XXX and requires Python version 3.9+.
+The Python package requires Python version 3.10+.

-The code to create the Python package supports Rune DSL version 4.44.0 and Rune Bundle version 3.13.0.

 ## License